Clustering and Pruning in Causal Data Fusion: Conclusion

 We have proposed pruning and clustering as preprocessing operations for causal data fusion and derived sufficient conditions for identification invariance under these operations.
 Preprocessing enables the presentation of causal graphs in a more concise manner and leads to more efficient application of identification methods and simplified identifying functionals.
 In addition, pruning and clustering can serve as valuable tools in the planning of data collection as it is not necessary to measure variables that can be pruned, and for transit clusters it suffices to measure only the emitters of the cluster.

 The practical benefits of pruning and clustering were demonstrated in Section~\ref{sec:applications} with graphs that have been previously used in applied works.
 The benefits in identification are the most obvious when the variables in different data sources are partially overlapping because the current identification algorithms with polynomial complexity are not applicable in such settings.
-The simulation study presented in Section~\ref{sec:simulation} indicates that in moderately sized graphs, causal effect identification with clustering can be more than a hundred times faster, and even a small reduction in the graph size can decrease the running time considerably.
+The simulation study presented in Section~\ref{sec:simulation} indicates that in moderately sized graphs, causal effect identification with clustering and pruning can be substantially faster, and even a small reduction in the graph size can decrease the running time considerably.
+The study also showed that when the graph could not be reduced, i.e., identification invariance could not be established for any graph reduction operation, the overhead for assessing the graphical conditions for identification invariance is insignificant compared to running the Do-search algorithm for the full graph.

 We focused solely on marginal causal effects, but similar pruning and clustering results could likely be derived for conditional causal effects as well.
 Given a conditional causal effect of interest $p(\+ y \cond \doo(\+ x), \+ z)$, we can still apply the presented results to $p(\+ y,\+ z \cond \doo(\+ x))$ as sufficient criteria.
 In addition to transit clusters, there may also exist other types of clusters for which identification invariance can be established, but we emphasize that transit clusters can be found efficiently \citep{tikka2023clustering} and they have an intuitive interpretation.